Simple ADHD Hacks Anyone Can Try Today

 One of our ADHD readers, who also works from home, splurged on a gorgeous Seiko Melodies in Motion Clock.
 These beautiful clocks chime out a song once per hour, which helped our reader with time blindness by adding a gentle cue to their workday whenever an hour passed.

-Time blindness, in ADHD, is the difficulty to perceive or sense how much time has passed, which can lead to missed or late deadlines, mealtimes taking longer to get to the table, or general tardiness not internalizing how long it takes to do or go from one thing to the next.
+Time blindness, in ADHD, is the difficulty to perceive or sense how much time has passed, which can lead to missed or late deadlines, mealtimes taking longer to get to the table, or general tardiness due to a lack of internalizing how long it takes to do or go from one thing to the next.

-Image description: A collection of frozen foods on display in a freezer in.
+Image description: A collection of frozen foods on display in a freezer.
 There are fish fingers, okra, onion rings, potato egg rolls, and cooked shrimp.

-Some people with ADHD find it difficult to get themselves to eat, or to remember to eat, and if the only options for eating require lengthy prep, that can further exacerbate the issue.
+Some people with ADHD find it difficult to get themselves to eat, or forget to eat until hit with pangs of discomfort, and if the only options for eating require lengthy prep, that can further exacerbate the issue to initiate the steps to prepare food for yourself or others.

 Some examples include:

-Frozen veggie in steamable/microwavable bags, to make it quick and easy to get vegetables warmed and ready to eat.
+Frozen veggies in steamable/microwavable bags, to make it quick and easy to get vegetables warmed and ready to eat.

 Canned beans, to easily crack open and enjoy beans on toast, to pour together into an easy chili, or to toss into other menu items for a healthy protein boost!